Ptolemy of Cyprus: Life

+The two brothers might have been the two children abandoned in 107 BC by Ptolemy IX on his escape from Alexandria, after their paternal grand-mother Cleopatra III had accused Ptolemy VII of attempting to assassinate her.

+In 103 BC, due to impending invasion of Egypt by Ptolemy X, their grand-mother Cleopatra III sent Ptolemy and his brother to the Asclepieion on the island of Kos.

+The brothers were in 88 BC taken captive by Mithridates VI Eupator and brought back to his court as hostages.
+Some years after their capture, the two Ptolemy brothers were betrothed to two of Mithridates daughters, Mithridatis and Nyssa.

+However in 63 BC during the annexation of Pontus by Pompey on behalf of Rome, Mithridates together with his two daughters committed suicide by poison rather than being executed or worse; being brought to Rome to suffer the disgrace of being paraded in a triumphal procession.

 Reign over Cyprus

 He appears to have been acknowledged king of Cyprus at the same time that his brother Auletes obtained the possession of the throne of Egypt, 80 BC.
 He neglected the precaution of obtaining confirmation of his sovereignty at Rome, and made the additional error of offending Publius Clodius Pulcher, by failing to ransom him when he had fallen into the hands of Cilician pirates.

 When Clodius became tribune (58 BC), he enacted a law to deprive Ptolemy of his kingdom, and reduce Cyprus to a Roman province.
-Cato, who was entrusted with carrying out this decree, advised Ptolemy to submit, offering him his personal safety, with the office of high-priest at Paphos and a generous pension.
+Cato, who was entrusted with carrying out this decree, advised Ptolemy to submit, offering him his personal safety, with the office of high-priest of the temple of Aphrodite at Paphos and a generous pension.
 Ptolemy refused, and, wholly unprepared to resist Roman power and deciding to die a king, put an end to his own life, 58 BC.